tinymanorg/tealish/docs/language.rst

     :language: tealish

-.. warning:: There are no implicit runtime checks when assigning to a struct or struct field.
+.. note:: There are no implicit runtime checks when assigning to a struct or struct field.
 Care must be taken to ensure field values are correctly sized.

 Boxes